NonameUntitled/MSDProject/README.md

 ## Code

- You can repeat results of experiments by running (this)[https://github.com/NonameUntitled/MSDProject/blob/results/notebooks/main.ipynb] notebook.
+ You can see all models realization and results of experiments in [this](https://github.com/NonameUntitled/MSDProject/blob/results/notebooks/main.ipynb) notebook, also you can repeat by yourself.

- Or by running
+ Or run:

+ """
+ python3 ./train.py --params ../configs/baseline_config_train.json
+ python3 ./train.py --params ../configs/performer_config_train.json
+ python3 ./train.py --params ../configs/informer_config_train.json
+ """
+ for training (it is required to use cuda)

+ and

+ """
+ python3 ./inference.py --params ../configs/baseline_config_inference.json
+ python3 ./inference.py --params ../configs/performer_config_inference.json
+ python3 ./inference.py --params ../configs/informer_config_inference.json
+ """
+ for experiments.

 ## Results